mindspawn/OWUI_Sidebar/README.md

 ### 🧠 Site-Aware Extraction (Jira & Confluence)

-- **Jira Data Center v9**: When you’re on `jira.foo.bar`, the extension calls `/rest/api/2/issue/{key}` using your authenticated browser session.
+- **Jira Data Center v9**: When you’re on your configured Jira host (see `urlConfig.js`, default `jira.foo.bar`), the extension calls `/rest/api/2/issue/{key}` using your authenticated browser session.
 It exports summary, status, assignee, reporter, timestamps, epic, description, and comment history.
 Mentions like `[~jon.doe]` become human-readable names, and each comment is printed as:

   ```
   comment by Jon Doe on 5/22/2025: